Arkiv-Network/arkiv-sdk-js/README.md

 ### Public Client Example (Query Data)

-To query data from Arkiv, use the following sample code in `index.ts`:
+You can now use Arkiv's public client to query data.
+Paste the following in `read_example.ts`:

 ```typescript
 import { createPublicClient, http } from "@arkiv-network/sdk"